Thursday of Week 21 of Ordinary Time – First Reading

 Commentary on 1 Corinthians 1:1-9

 Today we begin reading from the First Letter of Paul to the Christians in the southern Greek city of Corinth.
 Paul had gone there after his dismal failure with the sophisticated citizens of Athens.
 Here, in a city of very mixed population and with not a terribly good reputation for its morals, he did very much better.
 This letter is one of the most important documents of the New Testament and contains some of Paul’s most central teaching.
-So we will be staying with this letter up to the end of Week 24 – three and a half weeks altogether.
+So we will be staying with this letter up to the end of Week 24—three and a half weeks altogether.

 As is usual in letters of the period, Paul begins by identifying himself and numbers himself among the apostles called by God.
 In its original meaning ‘apostle’ means ‘someone who is sent on a mission or with a message to communicate’.
-In the New Testament the word can be use in a general sense about someone who is sent on a mission (Greek verb, apostello).
-More particularly it is used of the Twelve we meet in the gospels but was also applied later to Paul (who calls himself “the least of the Apostles”).
+In the New Testament the word can be used in a general sense about someone who is sent on a mission (Greek verb, apostello).
+More particularly, it is used of the Twelve we meet in the Gospels, but was also applied later to Paul (who calls himself “the least of the Apostles”).
 The title is also sometimes given to a wider group including Barnabas, James “the brother of the Lord” and possibly Andronicus and Junias, whom we meet in the Letter to the Romans.

 Paul uses the title of himself in most of his letters to affirm his authority as a messenger of Christ, an authority that was sometimes challenged.
 He reinforces his claim here by adding “by the will of God”.
 In other words, he is not self-appointed.

-Paul addresses his letter to the “church of God in Corinth”.
+Paul addresses his letter to the “church of God that is in Corinth”.
 “Church of God” is one of his favourite expressions and used only by him.
 It refers to the community of Christians gathered together, often in one of their homes.
 Its Old Testament counterpart is “assembly (or community) of the Lord”.
 At this stage there is no formal building or institutional structure.

 The opening greeting ends with a blessing and prayer for the “grace and peace” of God the Father and the Lord Jesus, a greeting we now use in our Eucharistic liturgy.

-The letter now properly begins with Paul uttering words of thanks for all the testimonies of God’s love, his “grace”, that have been showered on the Corinthians in Christ Jesus.
+The letter now properly begins with Paul’s uttering words of thanks for all the testimonies of God’s love, his “grace”, that have been showered on the Corinthians in Christ Jesus.
 He is especially thankful for the gifts of “speech and knowledge”, exemplified in their preachers and teachers.
 These are special gifts of the Spirit (mentioned later on among other gifts).
 ‘Speech’ is the gift of being able to proclaim the Gospel effectively.
 ‘Knowledge’ implies a deep understanding of the Gospel message and not just facts about the message.

-According to those chapters, a spiritual gift is a manifestation of the Holy Spirit enabling one to minister to the needs of Christ’s body, the church.
-The gifts are not intended for oneself but to enable one to respond to the community’s needs.
+According to those chapters, a spiritual gift is a manifestation of the Holy Spirit enabling one to minister to the needs of Christ’s body, the Church.
+The gifts are not intended for oneself, but to enable one to respond to the community’s needs.
 There are different gifts for different needs.
 (Notice that Jesus’ final coming is no longer seen as imminent, as in the Letter we read earlier in the week.)

-And, he says in conclusion, “our God is faithful”.
+And, Paul says in conclusion, “God is faithful”.
 He is a God who always keeps his promises.
 His love is unchanging no matter what we may do.
 And he is the One who has called us into fellowship with him through Jesus Christ, his Son and our Lord.

-Paul will have many criticisms to make of the Corinthians in the course of his letter but for now he begins with words of thanks for all the genuine good that he sees among them.
+Paul will have many criticisms to make of the Corinthians in the course of his letter, but for now he begins with words of thanks for all the genuine good that he sees among them.

-We can so easily be aware of the shortcomings of individuals and groups inside and outside the Church and we are not slow to express our views when we get together with others to gossip.
+We can so easily be aware of the shortcomings of individuals and groups inside and outside the Church, and we are not slow to express our views when we get together with others to gossip.
 But it is important for us to be able to see the good in every person, in groups of people and even in ourselves.

 Let us always begin by being thankful for our blessings, for all the good things that we see in ourselves and all those around us.
 It is sad when we are not able to give genuine words of praise and appreciation.